-So, used to how things work in the western, reading all of this might be summed up in a single word: Craziness.
+It doesn’t matter if it’s a single, an album, or a Live Blu-Ray/DVD: this is happens every time a mainstream artist releases a piece of its discography.
+Compared to how things work in the western, reading all of this might be summed up in a single word: craziness.

-But no, it’s not.
+But it’s not.
 And you know why?
 Because it’s your favorite artist.
-The person or group that writes your favorite songs, that conveys all those feelings to you with its songs and all the melodies you would never stop listening.
+The person or group that writes your favorite songs, that conveys all those feelings to you with songs and melodies you would never stop listening.
 Or simply, the one that makes you feel good even in bad days, always fitting your mood perfectly.
-Because music is one of the most important things in life, and the best you can do as fan is to support it as you can.
+Music is one of the most important things in life, and the best you can do as fan is to support it as you can.
 It’s a form of gratefulness that has its roots in Japanese culture.

-That’s why Japan is the second biggest music market in the world: Because it’s maintained by artists and fans full of love and passion towards music and all that surrounds it.
-After all, can you imagine life without music and your favorite groups?
-The slogan of the well known chain Tower Records summons all of this in the best way and answers all the questions: No Music, No Life.
+That’s why Japan is the second biggest music market in the world: because it’s maintained by artists and fans full of love and passion towards music, and everything that surrounds it.
+After all, can you imagine life without the music of your favorite artists?
+The slogan of the well known chain Tower Records summons all of this in the best way and answers all the questions: “No Music, No Life”.